14 Market Revolutions

 McCormick Reaper & Twine Binder, Probably McCormick Harvester Co.
 Advertisement, Front Page of The Abilene Reflector, Kansas, 1884, Library of Congress

 In the South, a simple but important new implement revolutionized agriculture, too, but in a different way.
-We’ve already seen how the push to manufacture cotton clothing more efficiently led to mechanized textile mills in England and New England.
+We’ve already seen how the push to manufacture cotton clothing more efficiently led to mechanized textile mills in Britain and New England.
 Now came a simpler hand-held device that made harvesting cotton cheaper and faster.
 While working as a Yankee tutor on a Georgia plantation (wealthy Southerners often home-schooled their children), the forenamed gunsmith Eli Whitney was struck by how time-consuming and tedious it was for enslaved workers to pluck the prickly burrs out of cotton before the cleaned product could be sold.
 In 1794, he built a sluice box similar to others he’d seen, this one to drop cotton in.
 He called it a cotton engine, or gin.

 Cotton Gin, Eli Whitney Museum, Hamden, Ct.